boytchev/suica/docs/objects.md

 ## Objects and variables

 Suica keeps track of all created objects.
-They are created as JavaScript variables and stored in an internal Suica list of objects [`allObjects`](suica.md#allobjects).
-When an object is created with a name, this object is also created as a global JavaScript variable.
+They are created as JavaScript variables and stored in an internal Suica list of objects `allObjects`.
+When an object is created with an `id`, this object is also created as a global JavaScript variable.
 This allows to reuse or to reference the object later on.

 #### id
 ```html